embassy-rs/sdio/README.md

         C: BlockReadCommand + 'a;

     /// Write N blocks of fixed size (CMD24, CMD25, CMD53 block mode).
-    fn write_blocks<'a, C>(
+    ///
+    /// If called with auto_stop set to true, CMD12 must be issued after completing this command. fn write_blocks<'a, C>(
         &mut self,
         cmd: C,
+        auto_stop: bool,
     ) -> impl Future<Output = Result<C::Resp<'a>, MmcError>>
     where
         C: BlockWriteCommand + 'a;